by Bob Peak

 Fortunately, most of the time, an appropriate TA level means that a wineʼs pH will, at least, be reasonable as well.
 However, it is possible for a high pH reading, combined with a high TA, to indicate a potential problem wine.

 In any case, the lower the pH, the less Sulfite needs to be present to provide protection for the wine against spoilage.
-Please refer to the chart on page 13 of our catalog and the discussion of “pH and SO2” on that page.
+Please refer to our discussion of “pH and SO2”.
 Note that a wineʼs pH is also a factor (along with SO2 and alcohol content) affecting whether or not a malolactic fermentation can be successfully induced.

 If the pH is too low, it may keep the Malolactic bacteria from carrying out their assigned task.
 Remember that a low pH can stabilize a wine against bacterial action whether you want it to do so or not.